2024 Frank C. Munson Institute of American Maritime Studies

 Applicants for 2024 Munson Institute with a specific research and writing project are encouraged to apply for the Paul Cuffe Memorial Fellowship for additional funding of up to $2400.
 Born in 1759 of African American and Native American parents, Paul Cuffe became a sea captain, shipowner, landowner, and respected community leader.
 Since 1989, the Museum’s Paul Cuffe Fellowship has provided funds to researchers from universities, colleges, and museums.
 The Fellowships are offered to encourage research that considers the participation of Native and African Americans in the nation’s maritime activities.
 Fellowships support research and writing, a portion of which should normally be carried out in the Mystic area.
 Paul Cuffe Memorial Fellows have two options:

-- In addition to Munson Fellowship: Cuffe Memorial Fellow builds their research and writing into five weeks of residence and participates in University of Connecticut Summer graduate courses held at Mystic Seaport Museum’s Munson Institute.
+In addition to Munson Fellowship, Cuffe Memorial Fellows build their research and writing into five weeks of residence and participate in University of Connecticut summer graduate courses held at the Museum’s Munson Institute.

 The awards of up to $2,400 are made possible through the generosity of a local private foundation.
 If applying for the Cuffe Memorial Fellowship in addition to Munson Institute, please include Munson application materials, along with a full description of the proposed project, a preliminary bibliography, and brief project budget to be considered for this award.
 Fellowship recipients will be required to file a report on their research activities.